Contact Us

 Metalized film capacitors provide excellent temperature stability and self-healing properties.

 Film capacitors utilize thin plastic or polymer films (polyester, polypropylene, PTFE) as the dielectric.
-They are highly stable over temperature variations and resist aging.
-You will commonly find these in audio crossover networks and high-current power inverters.
-Metalized Film Capacitors have the added advantage of "self-healing," where localized dielectric breakdowns vaporize the metal coating, preventing a dead short.
+They are highly stable over extreme temperature variations and resist aging far better than ceramics.
+You will commonly find these in audio crossover networks, automotive EV circuits, and high-current power inverters.
+Metalized Film Capacitors have the added advantage of "self-healing"—localized dielectric breakdowns simply vaporize the tiny metal coating around the fault, preventing a catastrophic dead short and preserving system uptime.

 Silver mica capacitor used in RF tuning circuits